dev-onejun/CSE-5334/papers/review.md

 Classification is to find a model that describes and distinguishes data classes or concepts for each class attribute among other attributes.
 The goal is to predict unknown data using the model.
 Train, validate, and test data are utilized to build the model.
 Specifically, train and validate data are in the training process which are utilized to train the model and check if the model is trained well respectively.
 After the training process, test data evaluates the model performance.

 A few comparisions in Machine Learning (ML) follows: **1)** Classification versus Prediction and **2)** Supervised Learning versus Unsupervised Learning.
 Classificaiton is to predict categorical class labels which are finite and discrete.
 Nominal attributes are most suited for classificaiton rather than ordinal attributes.
 Prediction is to predict continuous values which are infinite.
 Ordinal attributes are most fitted for prediction.
+Considering the relationship between the type of attributes, classification is belong to the prediction task.

 Supervised Learning refers to when the model is trained on a labeled training dataset.
 Supervision is the process of providing the model with the correct answer as observation and measurement.
 New data like test data is classified hinged on the training set.
 Classification and regression are the most common supervised learning types.
 Unsupervised Learning is called when the model is trained on an unlabeled dataset.
 Clustering is the common example of Unsupervised Learning.